The Ferox Team

 In addition to his Congressional duties, Kamal completed the Spring 2019 Woodrow Wilson Foreign Policy Fellowship Program and US-Asia Institute’s Korea 101 Series.
 A native Texan and second generation Indian American, he is fluent in Gujarati.
 In his spare time, Kamal enjoys watching and playing sports, traveling, and dabbling in the stock market.

-Marisa L. Sanchez serves as a Policy Analyst at Ferox Strategies where she supports Ferox’s clients and executives through research and analysis, as well as co-managing our marketing and various social media platforms.
+Marisa L. Sanchez serves as the Government Affairs Manager at Ferox Strategies where she supports Ferox’s clients and executives through research and analysis, as well as co-managing our marketing and various social media platforms.

 Marisa, who holds a summa cum laude bachelor’s degree in International Studies with a concentration in Global Markets and Governance from the University of New Mexico, focused her research in trade, labor, and international economics.
 In addition, she has a diverse background in research and media management that she gained throughout her time in her district Congressional office and Capitol Hill.